> Karen Wolk Feinstein, PhD

 > Robert Ferguson, MPH

-Mr. Ferguson is the Director of Government Grants and Policy for the Jewish Healthcare Foundation (JHF) and its supporting organizations—the Pittsburgh Regional Health Initiative (PRHI), Health Careers Futures (HCF), and the Women’s Health Activist Movement (WHAMglobal).
-He currently manages the statewide HealthChoices PCMH Learning Network, the Pennsylvania Perinatal Quality Collaborative (PA PQC), the statewide HealthChoices Patient-Centered Medical Home Learning Network, the Reinvesting in Health Initiative to test perinatal bundled payment models, the statewide Opioid Use Disorders Centers of Excellence (COE) Learning Network with Pitt PERU, the Health Activist Network, and the Pennsylvania Health Funders Collaborative (PHFC).
-He also analyzes policy developments.
-Previously, he managed the Foundation’s Adolescent Behavioral Health Initiative, Salk Health Activist Fellowship, and policy work for Community Health Workers.
-Between 2009-2015, he managed PRHI’s projects that implemented evidence-based models for depression and substance misuse in primary care settings.
-These efforts included the Integrating Treatment in Primary Care pilot, the four-state dissemination consortium called Partners in Integrated Care (funded by the Agency for Healthcare Research and Quality, and the Institute for Clinical Systems Improvement’s nine-state implementation consortium funded by the Center for Medicare and Medicaid Innovation.
-Mr. Ferguson is a Fellow at CMS’ Center for Clinical Standards & Quality (CCSQ).
-As a Fellow at CCSQ through October 2019, he is working on the Transforming Clinical Practice Initiative (TCPI), with a focus on the integration of physical and behavioral health care.
+Mr. Ferguson is Director of Government Grants and Policy for the Jewish Healthcare Foundation (JHF) and its supporting organizations—the Pittsburgh Regional Health Initiative (PRHI), Health Careers Futures (HCF), and the Women’s Health Activist Movement Global (WHAMglobal).
+In addition to working on JHF’s policy priorities, he manages the Pennsylvania Perinatal Quality Collaborative (PA PQC), the statewide HealthChoices Patient-Centered Medical Home Learning Network, the Reinvesting in Health Initiative which tests perinatal bundled payment models, the statewide Opioid Use Disorders Centers of Excellence Learning Network with Pitt PERU, the Health Activist Network, and the Pennsylvania Health Funders Collaborative.
+Prior to his current role, Mr. Ferguson directed JHF’s Adolescent Behavioral Health Initiative, Salk Health Activist Fellowship, policy work for Community Health Workers, projects that implemented evidence-based models for depression and substance misuse in primary care settings, including a four-state dissemination consortium funded by the Agency for Healthcare Research and Quality, and the Institute for Clinical Systems Improvement’s nine-state implementation consortium funded by the Center for Medicare and Medicaid Innovation.
+Mr. Ferguson is a Fellow at CMS’ Center for Clinical Standards & Quality through October 2019 working on the Transforming Clinical Practice Initiative focusing on integrating physical and behavioral health care.
 He was a previous Health and Aging Policy Fellow with a placement at CMS.
 He earned his bachelor’s degree in Health Sciences at Northeastern University and a master’s in Public Health at the University of Pittsburgh while completing internships at the Massachusetts Executive Office of Health and Human Services, the Jewish Healthcare Foundation, and the University of Pittsburgh's Center for Exercise and Health Fitness Research.

 > Carol Frazer, MEd, LPC